 (CNN) — If you're planning to travel to Amsterdam, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Amsterdam is emerging from its third lockdown since the start of the pandemic, with almost all restrictions lifting across the Netherlands.
+Amsterdam emerged from its third lockdown since the start of the pandemic earlier this year, with almost all restrictions lifting across the Netherlands in late February.

-The country's latest strict lockdown commenced in December 2021 due to yet another increase in coronavirus infections.
-However, Amsterdam, along with the rest of the country, is now looking to return to normal life once again.
+The Dutch capital, along with the rest of the country, is slowly returning to normal life once again.

 What's on offer